vivekdarshansingh/Yelp-Dataset-Analysis/README.md

 13. Case Statements
 14. Creating Views

-The Entity Diagram (ER Diagram) of the Yelp dataset that we used to analyze the data is being provided in this project.
+The Entity Diagram (ER Diagram) of the Yelp dataset that is used to analyze the data is being provided in this project.
 Entity Diagram is basically a diagram with a set of structured tables that are being connected to each other which shows the relation between them accordinging.